kavia-common/spring-boot-jpa-postgresql-174384/README.md

 > [Integrate Vue.js with Spring Boot Rest API](https://www.bezkoder.com/integrate-vue-spring-boot/)

+## Java 21 and Dependency Compatibility

+This project targets Java 21 and Spring Boot 3.3.x and uses the Jakarta namespace (e.g., `jakarta.persistence`).
+No `javax.*` remains.

+- Java: 21 (LTS)
+- Spring Boot: 3.3.4
+- Spring Data JPA and Hibernate: managed by Boot 3.3.x (Jakarta, Java 21 compatible)
+- PostgreSQL JDBC driver: 42.7.4
+- H2 (dev profile): 2.2.224
+- Maven Surefire/Failsafe: 3.3.0
+- Maven Enforcer: 3.5.0
+- maven-compiler-plugin: 3.13.0 (release 21)

+If you use Maven Toolchains, ensure your `~/.m2/toolchains.xml` provides a JDK 21 toolchain; otherwise the build uses the runtime JDK and `--release 21`.

 ## Run Spring Boot application

 This project includes the Maven Wrapper (`./mvnw`) and targets Java 21 with Spring Boot 3.3.x.
 No global Maven installation is required.